minirust/minirust/mem/interface.md

     /// The size of a pointer.
     const PTR_SIZE: Size;

-    const ENDIANNESS: Endianness;
+    /// The endianess used for encoding multi-byte integer values (and pointers). const ENDIANNESS: Endianness;

     /// We use `Self::Pointer` as notation for `Pointer<Self::Provenance>`,